Foreign Mortgage problems, negative equity, Vulture Funds and debt collection notices from foreign Banks across Europe

 • We are regulated by the Solicitors Regulation Authority (SRA) and as such we carry professional Indemnity Insurance giving you vital protections and redress in the unlikely scenario something goes wrong.

-• Using an unregulated firm providing foreign property debt solutions across the EU can be risky, as there are no safeguards or any regulatory redress for clients if something goes wrong.
+• Using a Claims Management Company (CMC) or a so called “advisory firm” providing foreign property debt solutions across the EU can be risky, as there are no safeguards or any regulatory redress for clients if something goes wrong.

 • We’re members of the Association of International Property Professionals and devote ourselves to promoting principles of good practice within the international property industry.

-• We have successfully negotiated over £40million of foreign Bank debt being written off for our clients.
+• We have successfully negotiated over £45million of foreign Bank debt being written off for our clients.

 Need advice about a foreign mortgage problem?